eloylp/eloylp/README.md

 ### Hi there 👋

-Im eloylp, a self taught software developer.
+Im eloylp, a software developer in continuous learning :books: .
 I am currently ...

 - 🔭 Working on cloud software :cloud: written in Go.
 - 🌱 Learning Rust :crab: and blockchain :link: